Barcelona Metròpolis: History

-First period.
 Library of urban culture (1986–2006)

 The pages of B.MM have been a showcase of many events and trends that have occurred in Barcelona since 1986: initiatives, projects, debates, cultural and artistic endeavours, preservation of heritage and history, creators, architecture, communication, etc. The magazine has covered the city's great urbanistic transformation from the proclamation of Barcelona's candidacy for the 1992 Olympic Games to the conception of the new Districte 22@ and Diagonal-Mar.
 The magazine was launched by the local government with the goal of its being a public service in sharing knowledge in a way not done by private initiative.

-The 69 issues of this first phase of the magazine constitute an extremely useful reference collection about Barcelona available through the Internet in Catalan and Spanish.
+The 69 issues of this first phase of the magazine constitute a reference collection about Barcelona available through the Internet in Catalan and Spanish.

+During the magazine's first phase, seven monographs were published.

-Second period.
-Magazine of urban information and thought (2007 – the present)
+Magazine of urban information and thought (2007 – present)

 In 2007 Barcelona Metròpolis changed course, taking into account the heritage of the first phase, with a view to expanding the scope of the topics previously dealt with, adding new subjects of focus, discourses and with new sensitivities.

 The most visible change was the inclusion of the subtitle Magazine of urban information and thought, a declaration of principles which, in Manuel Cruz's words, seeks to invite the reader to reflect on the content of cities, which have become exceptional spaces of reality, the settings for maximum collective intensity, in which the most significant part – both good and bad – of everything that affects us takes place.
 In this sense, Barcelona Metròpolis looks at the city as a phenomenon in which what occurs in the local sphere is also, at the same time, a reflection of what happens on a global scale.

 According to Manuel Cruz, “the city is made up of the web of situations and conflicts shared by a set of individuals determined to live together, and it is nothing over and above or beside this network”.
 Starting out from these premises, the present Barcelona Metròpolis aspires to offer a space for the reflection that this life in common carries with it.
 Appearing three times a year, the magazine is published in hard copy in Catalan and Spanish with a print-run of 3,000 copies, and in an electronic version that can be consulted on the website in Catalan, Spanish and English.

-The Central Notebooks

-From the very beginning right up to the present, this section has given Barcelona Metròpolis its specific character.
-The Central Notebooks deal in depth with interesting issues to do with what is going on in regard to culture and heritage in Barcelona.

-Some of the Central Notebooks include the following titles (available in Catalan via the links indicated below):